gate-computer/gate/README.md

 Gate runtime needs to execute some separately built binaries.
 To make the built Go programs self-contained, pre-built binaries are bundled into them by default.
-They pre-built binary files are under version control, and can be rebuilt with `go generate`.
-To prevent bundling pre-built binaries, specify `-tags=gateexecdir` for the Go build command, and use `make` to build them separately.
+The pre-built binary files are under version control, and can be rebuilt using `go generate`.
+To disable bundling of pre-built binaries, specify `-tags=gateexecdir` for the Go build command, and use `make` to build and install them separately.

 ### Build using Make